node-m2m/m2m/Readme.md

 The client will send a *json* data { type:"random", value:"" } and should receive a random value from the remote device e.g. { type:"random", value: 26 };

-We will use nlohmann-json (https://github.com/nlohmann/json) library for C/C++ application *json* data interchange.
+We will use nlohmann-json (https://github.com/nlohmann/json) library for the *json* data interchange with C/C++ application.

 ### Remote Device Setup